Shopping Cart

 -- Kreel H., S.F.
 CA Yelp review

-Aside: Again, whether or not a genuine and earnest independent review and not merely another Pneuma-affiliated spin-controlling, fake-review spiel, it might've swayed some review-site readers to give the place benefit of the doubt and another try.
+Again, whether or not a genuine and earnest independent review and not merely another Pneuma-affiliated spin-controlling, fake-review spiel, it might've swayed some review-site readers to give the place the benefit of the doubt.

-Not spring purists.
-Die-hard Stewart Springs fans could NEVER resonate and relax in an operation that suppressed the former open-minded bohemian spirit that made place so extraordinary...light years beyond what any mere upgrades or new amenities alone could ever provide.
+Not so spring purists.
+Die-hard Stewart Springs fans could NEVER resonate and relax in an operation that suppressed the former bohemian spirit that made the place so open-minded and live-and-let-live...light years beyond what any mere upgrades or new amenities alone could ever provide.

-Such remain adamant in their refusal to ever spend another blessed cent there as things stand.
-For the current legal-paper holders have selfishly overturned, mangled, and straitjacketed the former beautiful, wild and free spirit of realm just to fit own their private interests.
+Such devotees remain adamant in their refusal to spend another blessed cent there as things stand.
+For the current legal-paper holders have overturned, mangled, and straitjacketed the former spirit of the realm just to accommodate pursuing their own private thing.

-Another reviewer from Canada on 2-11-19 Yelp mirrored extreme dismay of place's countless now-estranged fans:
+Another reviewer from Canada on 2-11-19 Yelp mirrored the extreme dismay of the place's now-estranged fans:

 "It is not what it once was...they have taken away the clothing-optional bathing in the creek...the amazing sweat-lodge...has been taken away -- why? -- and so, local American Indian tribe is no longer honored...the place has lost some of its magic."